qceka88/Fundametals-Module/000Small Projects/03 Random Sentence Generator/README.md

 This small project is part from my education in [SoftUni](https://softuni.bg/), [Programming Fundamentals with Python - September2022](https://softuni.bg/trainings/3840/programming-fundamentals-with-python-september-2022)

-Basically this generator creates a sentence from five words.
+Basically this generator creates a sentence from six words.
 Name, Place, Verb, Noun, Adverb, Detail and follow construction:

 Sentence: